puppetlabs/relay-workflows/ec2-reaper/README.md

    `false`, instances not in compliance with this workflow policy will immediately be terminated.

 ## Run the workflow on a schedule

-To run this workflow on a schedule, uncomment out the Trigger block in the workflow file:
+Follow these steps to run this workflow on a schedule:
+1. Uncomment out the Trigger block in the workflow file:

 > TIP: If you're using the Relay code editor, highlight the `triggers` section and type `⌘ + /` (Mac) or `Ctrl + /` (Windows) to uncomment.